Home > Cincinnati Domestic Violence Attorney > Child Endangerment Lawyer in Cincinnati, Ohio

 It is prohibited for anyone to engage in any of the following:

 - Abuse of a child;

-- Administers any sort of punishment or physical that deliberately inflicts pain for the purpose of discipline, physically restrains the child in a cruel way for a long period of time, which discipline, punishment or restraint is excessive under the circumstances and creates a substantial risk of serious harm or danger to a child;
+- Administer any punishment that deliberately inflicts pain for discipline, physically restrains the child in a cruel way for an extended period, or creates a substantial risk of serious harm or danger to a child;

-- Repeatedly administers unwarranted disciplinary measures on a child, where there is a substantial risk that such conduct if continued will impair or delay a child’s mental development and health;
+- Repeatedly administer unwarranted disciplinary measures on a child, where there is a considerable risk that such conduct will impair or delay a child’s mental development and health;

 - Operates a motor vehicle while under the influence of alcohol or drugs while a child is present in the vehicle.

 Evidence in Cincinnati Child Endangerment Cases

 Several types of evidence could be used to prove or defend against child endangerment charges.
 Your child endangerment defense attorney will be tasked with not only introducing evidence that supports another version of how the incident or event occurred but evidence that can challenge or directly contradict the state’s case against you.
 This could establish the reasonable doubt needed to obtain an acquittal.

 Some common evidence presented in child endangerment cases in Cincinnati include:

 - The child’s statements